 How To Get Solutions To These Concerns

 Although reservations about acquiring a dog are reasonable, there are several ways to deal with them.
 The price of owning a dog is one of the most frequently expressed worries.
-It is true that keeping a dog may be costly, as fees for food, medical care, and grooming can soon pile up.
+Keeping a dog may indeed be costly, as fees for food, medical care, and grooming can soon pile up.
 There are numerous ways to budget for these expenses, though, so that they don’t put a strain on your family.

 The time commitment needed to care for a dog is another issue that is frequently raised.